ENI leads Libya oil race; Russia, China may lose out

 The comment signals a potential setback for those countries which opposed tough sanctions on Gaddafi or pressed for more talks and would leave European and U.S. companies to capture billions of dollars worth of oil exploration and construction contracts in the OPEC member nation.

-Shares in Eni, top producer in pre-war Libya, gained as much as 7 percent, as its chairman Giuseppe Recchi said Libyan oil and gas flows could restart before winter.
+Shares in Eni (ENI.MI), top producer in pre-war Libya, gained as much as 7 percent, as its chairman Giuseppe Recchi said Libyan oil and gas flows could restart before winter.

 Italy's Foreign Minister Franco Frattini said staff from Eni had arrived to look into a restart of oil facilities in the country's east.

-"The facilities had been made by Italians, by (oilfield services group) Saipem, and therefore it is clear that Eni will play a No. 1 role in the future," Frattini told state television RAI.
+"The facilities had been made by Italians, by (oilfield services group) Saipem (SPMI.MI), and therefore it is clear that Eni will play a No. 1 role in the future," Frattini told state television RAI.

-Shares in Austria's OMV and France's Total also rose by 3-5 percent and U.S. oil and oil services firms with operations in Libya followed the trend.
+Shares in Austria's OMV (OMVV.VI) and France's Total (TOTF.PA) also rose by 3-5 percent and U.S. oil and oil services firms with operations in Libya followed the trend.

-Brent oil futures fell sharply early on Monday as traders anticipated the resumption of Libyan exports, but prices crept back up later in the day to above $108 a barrel as the outlook for a speedy return was reassessed.

 "It will probably take weeks before we see exports again and it (Libya) also needs to feed the refineries.
 But nonetheless we need to add Libya back to OPEC spare capacity now," said analyst Olivier Jakob from Petromatrix.